gitlawr/rancher-catalog/infra-templates/k8s/55/README.md

 ### Changelog for Kubernetes v1.11.6

 * Addressed the issue with internal/external IP addresses intermittent disappearance from nodes in Kubernetes clusters
+* Added ability to use ipvs mode for kube-proxy

 ### Required Open Ports on hosts